 Having discovered his passion for chemistry early in his life, Joel Seth Aronson, RPh went on to pursue a career in the pharmaceutical industry in order to apply his interests to help others.
 In 1972, he attained a Bachelor of Science in pharmacy from the University of Louisiana at Monroe College of Pharmacy and quickly dove into the realm of his work.
-Mr. Aronson gained valuable expertise as a staff hospital pharmacist with Boston City Hospital from 1974 to 2002, as well as with the Boston Medical Center from 1996 to 2002.
+Mr. Aronson gained valuable expertise as a full-time staff hospital pharmacist with Boston City Hospital from 1974 to 1996, as well as with the Boston Medical Center from 1996 to 2002.

-Attributing his success to being compassionate and a good listener, he is proud that pharmacists are being recognized as an essential part of the healthcare teams.
+Attributing his success to being compassionate and a good listener, Mr. Aronson is proud that pharmacists are being recognized as an essential part of the healthcare teams.
 His advice to pharmacists and all health care professionals alike is to treat all patients fairly.